-FAMILY FILE
+FAMILY FILE ACCESS THROUGH HCPSS CONNECT

 Family File is essentially your child's emergency procedure information file.
 Information from this file helps us stay connected to you during the school day or in the case of an emergency.
 Be sure to opt for text messages as well so that you are always "in the know."
-Fill out your emergency procedure information.
-Visit HCPSS Connect on the HCPSS website for more information.
+Fill out your emergency procedure information via HCPSS Connect on the HCPSS website for more information.
+Family File is required to be reviewed annually and whenever there is a change in any information provided in the Family File.
+That especially includes phone numbers, email addresses, and medical information.